solana-labs/solana/docs/src/apps/jsonrpc-api.md

 The result will be a JSON object with the following fields:

 * `active: <u64>` - stake active during the epoch
-* `activating: <u64>` - stake activating during the epoch; will be added to active stake the following epoch
+* `activating: <u64>` - stake scheduled for activation; will be added to the active stake in one or more epochs
-* `deactivating: <u64>` - stake deactivating during the epoch; will be subtracted from active stake the following epoch
+* `deactivating: <u64>` - stake scheduled for deactivation; will be subtracted from active stake in one or more epochs

 #### Example: